zhangzh-pku/OM1/gazebo_sim/README.md

 ```
 uv run src/run.py quadruped_sim
 ```
-_Note:_ .
-The simulated camera feed is streamed to a virtual video device at /dev/video10, thus requiring the camera_index in the VLM config to be 10.
+_Note:_ The simulated camera feed is streamed to a virtual video device at `/dev/video10`, thus requiring the `camera_index` in the VLM config to be 10.
 Modify as needed if the virtual camera needs to be reordered or if OM1 needs to read from another camera.